data-engineering-community/data-engineering-wiki/Concepts/Containerization/Containerization.md

 ## When to use Containerization

-It is well-known that containerization is a game-changing technology for modern process of development and deployment.
-However, there are still some requirements that need to be meet in order to use this technology.
-Here are some Do's and Don'ts:

 ### Do's

-- **Familiar with Microservices architecture**: If you're working with microservices architectures, containerization is a must.
-Containers allow you to deploy, scale, and manage each microservice independently.
-This modularity makes your applications more scalable and resilient.
-By isolating services, you can update or fix one component without affecting the others, leading to faster development cycles.
+- **Working with a Microservices architecture**: If you're working with microservices, containerization is a great fit.
+Containers allow you to deploy, scale, and manage each microservice independently making your application more scalable and resilient.
-- **DevOps workflow**: This combine with containerization deliver consistency and speed to the process of CI/CD, enable efficient error-free development, testing, deployment pipeline.
-Hence, the delivery process will not have any problems.
+- **DevOps workflow**: This combined with containerization delivers consistency and speed to the process of CI/CD, enables efficient development, testing, deployment pipelines.
-- **Complex dependencies**: By encapsulating dependencies within [[Container]], this allow applications to run consistently regardless of infrastructure.
+- **Complex dependencies**: By encapsulating dependencies within a [[Container]], this allow applications to run consistently regardless of infrastructure.
-- **Optimizing resource**: [[Container]] is light-weight and portable, they require minimal resource to operate.
-This is perfect for cost-effective deployment and scaling.

 ### Don'ts

-- **Simple application**: Using containerization for simple apps is just overkill, straight deployment might be better regarding management complexity and speed.
+- **Simple application**: Using containerization for simple apps is overkill, straight deployment might be better regarding management complexity and speed.
-- **Legacy system adoption**: "If it works, leave it be", refactor a working legacy system to newer technology might contain potential risks and tradeoffs that need intense consideration.
+- **Legacy system adoption**: "If it works, leave it be", refactor a working legacy system to newer technology might contain potential risks and tradeoffs that need consideration.
 - **Fear of missing out**: "Everyone is using containerization so we need to use it too", this a false understanding of containerization usage.
 It is true that it provides many benefits to the development and deployment process, but when deciding to use a technology, you need to consider many aspects of a bigger picture.
-Everything has a tradeoff and containerization is not doing everything by itself, it need to cooperate with its surrounding.
+Everything has a tradeoff and containerization is not doing everything by itself, it needs to cooperate with its surroundings.

 ## Containerization Tools